Oludammydy/alx-higher_level_programming/0x12-javascript-warm_up/README.md

 # JavaScript - Warm up

 JavaScript is used for many things.
-Here, I will use JavaScript for 2 reasons:
+Here, I used JavaScript for 2 reasons:
 <ul>
 <li>Scripting (same as we did with Python)</li>
 <li>Web front-end</li>